About the artist

 - Yes, he had this incredible ability to draw with his right eye while keeping his left eye on the microscope lens, he had this ability to transcribe into images and in record time what he observed.

-One of these books, Artistic Forms of Nature, appeared in 1904, enjoyed particular fame and had an impact on both the scientific and artistic worlds of the time.
+One of these books, Artistic Forms of Nature , published in 1904, achieved particular fame and had an impact on both the scientific and artistic worlds of the time.

-Max Schultze, a renowned anatomist, wrote about this book that it was the most beautiful scientific work related to art that was on the lower animals... and that he did not know what to admire more: nature which created such diversity and beauty of forms or the hand of the designer who knew how to transpose these wonders on paper."
+Max Schultze, a renowned anatomist, wrote about this book that it was the most beautiful scientific work related to art on the lower animals... and that he did not know what to admire more: nature, which created such diversity and beauty of forms, or the hand of the designer who knew how to transpose these wonders onto paper."

-- It seems to me that your work goes beyond the opposition between traditional and contemporary art.
+- It seems to me that your work transcends the opposition between traditional and contemporary art.
 How do you analyze this fact?

 - My work tries to escape the two pitfalls of modern art, which tends either towards chaos or the anecdotal.
-I think that we have deconstructed enough, even if Picasso and others had the genius to do so in their time, and that now we must reconstruct and give meaning and beauty to creativity.
-For the record, when I had some of my paintings printed for the first time, I instinctively put them in a natural environment.
-To see if it carried weight and especially if it integrated.
+I think we've deconstructed enough, even if Picasso and others had the genius to do it in their time, and that now we have to reconstruct and give meaning and beauty back to creativity.
+For the record, when I first had some of my paintings printed, I instinctively put them in a natural environment.
+To see if it carried the weight and especially if it integrated.

-- Yes, absolutely!
-His approach in Conques was to integrate the stained glass windows into Romanesque architecture and not to do something shocking, garish and anachronistic like certain contemporaries that modernity adores.
+- Yes, that's clear!
+The master of Outre-Noir is one of the painters who inspires me.
+His approach in Conques was to integrate stained glass into Romanesque architecture and not to create something shocking, garish, and anachronistic like certain contemporaries that modernity adores.

-- Yes, in Soulages the man, that's what I like above all!
-He's someone who is embodied and who is in contact with matter.
+- Yes, that's what I like most about Soulages as a man!
+He's someone who is embodied and in touch with matter.
 He's a craftsman at heart.

-- I'm going to provoke you, but you're pure virtual.
+- I'm going to provoke you, but this time... it's purely virtual!

-- Certainly, but the natural and ancestral forms that inspire me are there to keep me connected and above all to make me as humble as possible.
+- Certainly, but the natural and ancestral forms that inspire me are there to keep me connected and above all to make me humble to the highest degree.

 - You also have a strong connection with Carl Gustav Jung, spiritually speaking.
 What role does he play in your artistic thinking?

 - Jung was a fundamental discovery for me.
 Like a "Presence"!
-Like him, I often experienced troubling coincidences that he called synchronicity.
+Like him, I often experienced disturbing coincidences that he called synchronicity.
 And I found in him this same fascination for circular figures.
-I believe it is in My Life that he writes:
+I believe it was in My Life that he wrote:

-"As I said, the mandala means 'circle.'
-There are countless variations of this pattern, but they are all based on the squaring of the circle.
-Their fundamental pattern is the intuition of a center of the personality, a central point in the psyche to which everything is related, by which everything is organized, and which is itself a source of energy."
+“As I said, mandala means ‘circle.’
+There are countless variations of this motif, but they are all based on the squaring of the circle.
+Their fundamental motif is the intuition of a center of the personality, a central point in the psyche to which everything is related, by which everything is organized, and which is itself a source of energy.”

-And to return to this "Presence" that he embodies for me, I want as proof this photo that you can see in my library and which has accompanied me for around forty years.
+- Yes, Nadja also moved me at the same time.
+Anyway, let's not get sidetracked, and to finish with this "Presence" that he embodies for me, I want as proof this photo of Jung at his desk that you can see in my library and which has been with me for about forty years.

 - You told me you discovered it just after you started drawing.